Sales Reports: 5 Free Templates + Real Examples [2026] 2026

 With sales performance reports, you can track how individual team members or regions are performing.
 This data helps you to allocate resources effectively and offer coaching or support to your team.

-Sales reports don’t just summarize past performance—they help you to plan for the future.
-With detailed insights, you can make informed decisions about inventory, pricing, marketing strategies, and more.
-For effective inventory forecasting across channels, refer to our guide on inventory forecasting.
+Sales reports don’t just summarise past performance — they help you plan for the future.
+With detailed insights, you can make informed decisions about inventory, pricing, and marketing strategies.
+For effective inventory forecasting across channels, see our guide on inventory forecasting.
+Understanding your gross margin vs gross profit is also critical for interpreting sales report data accurately.

-Regularly analyzing sales analysis reports allows you to detect emerging trends, seasonal fluctuations, or market opportunities.
-Acting on these insights can give you a competitive edge.
+Regularly analysing sales reports allows you to detect emerging trends, seasonal fluctuations, or market opportunities.
+For Southeast Asian ecommerce sellers, this means tracking platform-specific events like Shopee’s monthly campaigns (9.9, 10.10, 11.11, 12.12), Lazada’s birthday and mid-year sales, and TikTok Shop’s live selling peaks.
+Acting on these insights — pre-positioning inventory, adjusting pricing, ramping ad spend — can give you a significant competitive edge.

 In today’s competitive landscape, relying on intuition isn’t enough.
-Sales reports ensure you’re equipped with the insights needed to optimize performance, increase revenue, and grow your business strategically.
+Sales reports ensure you’re equipped with the insights needed to optimise performance, increase revenue, and grow your business strategically.

 A good sales report isn’t just a collection of numbers—it’s a well-organized summary that provides actionable insights.
 To create a report that’s easy to understand and drives decision-making, it’s important to include the following key elements: